Esther Jolobala

 Esther Jolobala is a Malawian politician who has served in the Parliament of Malawi since 2014, representing the Machinga East constituency as a member of the United Democratic Front.
+In 2024, she was the UDF's spokesperson and she was re-elected as an MP in 2025.

 Political career

 Esther Jolobala was born in the town of Nayuchi in the Machinga District of Malawi.
+She was the seventh of eleven children.

 In the 2014 Malawian general election, Jolobala was elected to represent the Machinga East constituency as an independent in the National Assembly of Malawi.
+She is a Christian and her voters are mostly muslim.

 At some point after her election, Jolobala switched parties to the United Democratic Front, which sat in government due to an electoral alliance with the ruling Democratic Progressive Party.
 Jolobala was re-elected in the 2019 Malawian general election, receiving 23,363 votes; her next closest opponent, Thomas Kenneth Kamu of the DPP, received 6,025 votes.

 As of 2022, Jolobala is a member of the Natural Resources and Climate Change Committee and serves as the Shadow Minister of Gender in the opposition.
 She was previously a member of the Rural and Local Development Committee and the HIV/AIDS and Nutrition Committee, serving as vice chair of the latter.
-Additionally, Jolobala is a member of the Parliamentary Women's Caucus and the Parliamentary Conservation Caucus.
+Additionally, Jolobala is a member of the Malawi Parliamentary Women's Caucus and the Parliamentary Conservation Caucus.
 In March 2022, she served as one of Malawi's representatives to the 144th assembly of the Inter-Parliamentary Union.